nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

     ; Tor proposal 242).
     ;
-    ; A client should consider two routers to be in the same ; family if they have at last one FamilyId in common.
+    ; A client should consider two routers to be in the same ; family if they have at least one FamilyId in common.
     ; Authorities will canonicalize these lists.
     FamilyId = bstr